 A student readmitted following Disqualification who fails to achieve a minimum 2.0 UCF GPA is permanently excluded from the University.
 Students are not eligible for readmission after Exclusion.
 Students who have been excluded will not be considered for readmission, and may not appeal any failure to be readmitted following Exclusion.

-CBA Lack of Progress Policy
+College of Business Lack of Progress Policy

-In addition to maintaining a UCF GPA of at least a 2.0, all business students are required to maintain a minimum Major and College of Business Administration GPA, per their declared major and catalog year.
+In addition to maintaining a UCF GPA of at least a 2.0, all business students are required to maintain a minimum Major and College of Business GPA, per their declared major and catalog year.

 Lack of Progress in the Major

 Students failing to maintain the minimum required major GPA, per their declared major and catalog year will be placed on “Lack of Progress” in the major.
 If a student on “Lack of Progress” in the major fails to achieve the minimum required major GPA in the subsequent term of enrollment, including summer semesters, that student will be dismissed from the major and required to change his or her major.
+Students dismissed from their major are not eligible to declare a minor in the major they were dismissed from.
+For example: A student dismissed from Accounting is unable to declare an Accounting minor after dismissal.
+Students who change their major while on Lack of Progress in the Major and take courses in a subsequent term of enrollment are not permitted to return to the major or minor for which they were placed on Lack of Progress.

 Lack of Progress in the College